-Sailing – Whether you are a seasoned sailor or a novice, San Diego is a great place to spend some time on the water.
+Sailing – Whether you are a seasoned sailor or a novice, San Diego boat rentals can be the key to spending some time on the water.
 Hire a captain with your boat rental and learn to sail, or get out with the family and make new memories.
 The unique coastline interchanging between rocky cliffs and flat beaches makes for an incredible view from your sailboat in the Pacific.

 Whale Watching – The Pacific Gray Whale can be spotted all along the California coast in the summer as they migrate to Alaska.
 We recommend riding out to La Jolla, where you can usually spot them within six miles of the shoreline.
 Fingers crossed that you see whales and if you’re lucky, dolphin too!

-In a town that is all about the ocean, it is pretty obvious that you need to be there – on the ocean – to join in on the fun.
+In a town that is all about the ocean, it is pretty obvious that you need to check out San Diego boat rentals – to join in on the fun.
 Once upon a time renting a boat was expensive and stressful, but thanks to popular boat sharing companies like Boatsetter, renting a boat for your San Diego trip is really easy (like, reeeallllyyyy easy).

 You pick the boat.
 You make the reservation.
 You enjoy your time on the water.
 It’s a combination that will have you daydreaming about your San Diego visit for months.
 Start looking at available boats right now and take advantage of everything that San Diego has to offer.